 2. Study for the ACT.

 And all these things, I really need to do.

-I need to finish my Algebra in order to graduate high school.
-I need study for the ACT in order to get good grades so I can apply to schools that are worth my time.
+I need to finish my Algebra in order to graduate from high school.
+I need to study for the ACT in order to get good grades so I can apply to schools that are worth my time.

 And another thing.

 I’m feeling really useless.
 I’m feeling like nothing matters.
 I’m feeling like no matter how much I study, how much I learn, how much money my parents spend on my education, I will never be good enough.
-Doesn’t matter exactly what I’m “not good enough” for, but that I’ll never get there anyways.
+Doesn’t matter exactly what I’m “not good enough” for, but that I’ll never get there anyway.

 Or maybe, I’m just hitting the cusp of my teen angst and there is no looking back now.
 Maybe these are my defining moments and I need to make the best of my algebra 2 and ACT while I still have time, or maybe this is just the end for you my friend.
 (New Found Glory).
-Sometimes I have a better hold of what I’m trying to say while I’m typing then when it actually is read… Context is all there is in my brain.
+Sometimes I have a better hold of what I’m trying to say while I’m typing than when it actually is read… Context is all there is in my brain.

 Then I heard this song, Selfless by New Found Glory, and they say “I’ll catch up on my sleep when I’m dead.”
 I really appreciate this.
-I dont get very much sleep anyways, since I think very well between 9pm and 2 am, but also that I like to get up at 9 and still enjoy a morning cup of tea and feel the morning breeze, and listen to the birds.
+I dont get very much sleep anyways, since I think very well between 9pm and 2 am, but also that I like to get up at 9 and still enjoy a morning cup of tea and feel the morning breeze and listen to the birds.
 I dont want to miss any second of the day, which means I dont want to be sleeping through the wee hours of the morning/night.

 1. Not know how to feel about who you had lunch with.

 2. On one hand, they were acting fine, being fine, treating others kindly.